WYMT-TV: Notable former on-air staff

-Technical information
+Technical information and subchannels

-Subchannels

-The station's digital signal is multiplexed:
+WYMT-TV's transmitter is located in Viper, south of Hazard.
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WYMT-TV shut down its analog signal, over UHF channel 57, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal remained on its pre-transition VHF channel 12.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 57, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition.
-WYMT has a pending application to move its digital signal to channel 20.
+WYMT-TV shut down its analog signal, over UHF channel 57, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal remained on its pre-transition VHF channel 12, using virtual channel 57.

 WYMT coverage area

 WYMT serves 20 counties in the eastern part of Kentucky.
 It also serves several counties in southwest Virginia and western West Virginia, and appears on cable television in Claiborne County, Tennessee.
 It primarily serves the eight easternmost counties of the Lexington market (including Perry County, home to Hazard itself).
 However, its claimed coverage area includes portions of three additional DMAs.
 The easternmost counties (Pike, Floyd, Martin, Johnson, and Lawrence) are in the Huntington–Charleston, West Virginia market (home territory for sister station and NBC affiliate WSAZ-TV).
-Letcher and Leslie counties in Kentucky, Wise County including the independent city of Norton, Dickenson County including Clintwood in Virginia are in the Tri-Cities DMA.
-WYMT also claims to serve Bell, Harlan, and McCreary counties, which are part of the Knoxville market (home territory for sister station and fellow CBS affiliate WVLT-TV).
+Letcher and Leslie counties in Kentucky, along with three county-level jurisdictions in Virginia—Wise and Dickenson counties and the independent city of Norton—are in the Tri-Cities, Tennessee–Virginia DMA.
+WYMT also claims Bell, Harlan, and McCreary counties as part of its coverage area, these are part of the Knoxville market (home territory for sister station and fellow CBS affiliate WVLT-TV).